Ashishmandal8007/poly-module-1/README.md

 11. Run npx hardhat run scripts/getBalance.js --network mumbai to see the new polygon balance

 ## NOTE:
 After deploying the address will generate.
-So, copy that address into `contarctAddress.js`(stored in metadata folder) and also in `mintNFT.js`(stored in scripts folder)
+So, copy that address  stored in metadata folder and also in `mint.js`(stored in scripts folder)

 ## Authors
 Metacrafter Chris Ashsih Mandal